 What are the cabins like onboard?

-Pre and post trip lectures take place every day with the team onboard comprising marine biologists, polar wildlife specialists, scientific researchers and photographers.
+Pre and post trip lectures take place every day with the team onboard comprising marine biologists, Polar wildlife specialists, geologists, scientific researchers, Polar historians and photographers.
 Pre-dinner lectures highlight what guests can expect to see and how to prepare for the next day’s adventure.
-You can expect lectures on topics including polar marine life, climate change and photography.
+You can expect lectures on topics including Polar marine life, climate change, the early Polar explorers and the fascinating world of icebergs.

 What are the dining options?

-The first point to note is that an Antarctica cruise isn’t like any other cruise and dressing for dinner is smart/casual so there’s no need to pack your chic heels, best jewellery or black tie.
+The first point to note is that an Antarctica cruise isn’t like any other cruise and dressing for dinner is smart/casual so there’s no need to pack your evening wear, best jewellery or black tie.

-There is usually an open seating policy onboard and the lecturers will join guests for dinner.
+There is usually an open seating policy onboard and the expedition team may join guests for dinner.
 As experts in their field they love to talk passionately about their specialist subjects so it’s a great chance to learn more about this amazing region.
 All tastes and diets are catered for by the team of onboard chefs and certain ships also have 24-hour room service.

 Who goes on an Antarctica cruise?